-Contact with TPO about a complaint needs to be made within three years of when the event(s) you are complaining about happened, or, if later, within three years of when you first knew about it (or ought to have known about it).
+You must contact TPO about a complaint within three years of when the event(s) you are complaining about happened, or, if later, within three years of when you first knew about it (or ought to have known about it).
 There is a discretion for those time limits to be extended.